44jovi/44jovi/README.md

 Several years experience in coordinating marketing projects, working with multiple teams across a large organisation, and liaising with product engineers, customers, clients, partners, suppliers and other stakeholders.

-I recently graduated from a full-time, self-led, intensive Software Engineering program provided by [Makers](https://makers.tech/), one of Europe's top software development training providers.
+I recently graduated from a full-time, self-led, intensive Software Engineering program at [Makers](https://makers.tech/), one of Europe's top software development training providers.

 I’m also an: